Make apple butter quick and easy in the Instant Pot with this recipe! All the flavors of fall in a delicious, spreadable treat.

 In the past, I have used Honeycrisp, Braeburn, and Fiji to make apple butter with great success.

-Can apple butter be made without sugar?
+Can it be made without sugar?

 Yes, you can make apple butter without any added sugar.
 Leave out the brown sugar this recipe calls for and substitute water for the apple cider.
 Depending on what kind of apple you use, you may find the apple butter to be a little tart without the added sugar.